 The map below shows the location of Jumeirah Garden City and just below are summaries of the nearest attractions, parks, beaches, golf clubs and cinemas.

-Jumeirah Garden City has many schools nearby including Jumeira Baccalaureate School at 1.8 km and Dubai Autism Center at 2.2 km.
+Jumeirah Garden City has many schools nearby including Jumeira Baccalaureate School at 1.8 km and Citizens School at 2.0 km.